Are You Included in the Apple iPhone ‘Batterygate’ Claim?

 Batterygate revolves around allegations that Apple secretly slowed down the performance of older iPhone models through software updates.
 The controversy began after users discovered their older iPhones were experiencing significant performance issues and slowdowns after updating to newer versions of iOS.
 This led to accusations that Apple was intentionally throttling the performance of these devices to push users toward purchasing newer models.

 We cannot say exactly how much compensation you might get if Apple is ordered to pay compensation in the UK.
-Each claim is based on its merits and your solicitor will work to get the compensation owed to you.
-The case could be worth as much as £853 million
+In total, the case could be worth as much as £853 million

 Rated Excellent